sea-bass/pyrobosim/CONTRIBUTING.md

 # Contributing to pyrobosim

-Thank you for contributing to `pyrobosim`!
+Thank you for considering a contribution to `pyrobosim`!

+While jumping into someone else's code base can be challenging, here are some tips to help you navigate contributing to this repository.

 ## Getting Started